-After you submit the form, our customer service team will contact you to make some simple security checks and complete your registration.
+After you submit the form, our customer contact team will get in touch to make some simple security checks and complete your registration.
 You will be sent a PIN number for logging in.
 Once you have your PIN, you can access your account at any time you like.